 1979 - The Joann F. and Gilbert (Gil) N. Segel Residence, 22426 Pacific Coast Highway, Malibu CA. The project architect was Warren Lawson.
 Lautner did a studio addition in 1986, which was destroyed in 2016.
 Sold to actors David and Courteney Cox Arquette through a trust.
 Sold in 2007 to Frank and Jamie McCourt.
 The McCourts bought the three-bedroom, three bathroom house next door in 2008 as a guest house.
 Deeded in 2012 to Jamie McCourt.
 Top and bottom photos by Julius Shulman.

 1979 - The Bob and Dolores Hope Residence, 2466 Southridge Drive, Palm Springs CA. Commissioned 1969.
 Close to the Elrod House.
-Has 17,531 square feet, has six bedrooms and ten bathrooms.
+Has 17,531 square feet, six bedrooms, and ten bathrooms.
 Located in a gated community, no public access.
 Built by Wally Niewiadomski.
 Lautner got the help of noted concrete expert Felix Candela in 1970.
 The first design burned down in 1973 during construction.
-Dolores Hope made sweeping interior changes to the second 1977 design - so much so that Lautner eventually distanced himself from the project.
+Dolores Hope made sweeping interior changes to the second 1977 design - so much so that Lautner distanced himself from the project.
 Photos by Tasya Van Ree and Warren Lawson.
 Deeded to daughter Linda Hope.
 Sold in 2016 to Ron Burkle.
 Helena Arahuete did a 2020 restoration.
 Last photo by Brian Thomas Jones.

 About 1979 - The Ron Popeil Residence, Colewater Canyon area of Los Angeles CA, recalled by Lautner associate Warren Lawson.
 Unbuilt.